• Skip to content

 Sometimes children don’t want to talk about school when they get home.
 This might be because it’s hard for your child to sum up a big school day in words.
 But it’s important for your child to know that you’ll stop and listen when they’re ready to talk.
 You can also talk with your child’s teacher to find out what’s happening in your child’s school day.

-Encouraging positive behaviour in school-age children
+How to encourage positive behaviour in children aged 5-8 years

 A positive and constructive approach is the best way to encourage positive behaviour in your child.

 School-age children still need help to understand, remember and practise this kind of behaviour.
-These strategies and tips can help:

-- Family rules – these are positive statements about how your family wants to look after and treat each other.
+• Family rules – these are positive statements about how your family wants to look after and treat each other.
 For example, ‘We say please when we ask for something’.
 Learning about rules at home is good practice for sticking to new rules at school.

-- Routines – these help families know who should do what, when, in what order and how often.
+• Routines – these help families know who should do what, when, in what order and how often.
 For example, ‘We take turns setting the table for dinner each night’.
 If your child is used to a routine at home, it might help them settle into a routine at school.

-- Clear and positive instructions – these tell your child what to do and can help your child do things well.
+• Clear and positive instructions – these tell your child what to do and can help your child do things well.
 For example, ‘Please put your lunch box in your backpack’.
 Following instructions at home can help your child with following instructions at school.

-- Reminders – these can keep your child on track, especially if your child is distracted or forgetful.
+• Reminders – these can keep your child on track, especially if your child is distracted or forgetful.
 For example, start by saying, ‘We’re going soon’.
 Then remind your child by saying, ‘One more game of snap and then we’re going’.

 There might be times when you choose to use a consequence to reinforce messages about positive behaviour.
 This might be when it hasn’t worked to remind your child of the rules or give a clear instruction.
-You can tailor consequences to different situations, but consequences are always best when combined with a focus on positive behaviour.

 Positive behaviour strategies work best when you’re spending warm and responsive time with your child, strengthening your family relationships with affection and communication, and tuning in to your child’s emotions.
 This is what children need to develop and learn, including to learn about positive behaviour.